-About one in 10 people in the United States has diabetes.
+About one in 10 people in the United States have diabetes.
 That is roughly 34 million people.
 And 95% of those people have Type 2 Diabetes.
 Type 2 Diabetes means the human body does not use insulin properly.
-The journey for people with Type 2 Diabetes are all completely different, and it is important to understand some basic information about diabetes for your health as well as your loved ones health.
+The journeys for people with Type 2 Diabetes are all completely different, and it is important to understand some basic information about diabetes for your health as well as the health of your loved ones.

 What are the risk factors for Type 2 Diabetes?

 If you have Type 2 Diabetes, your cells do not respond to an important hormone called insulin, meaning you have “insulin resistance.”
 Insulin, a hormone made by the pancreas, helps glucose get into your cells to be used for energy.
 In type 2 diabetes, your body doesn’t make enough insulin or doesn’t use insulin well.
 Too much glucose then stays in your blood, and not enough reaches your cells.
 This is damaging to the body and can lead to other health problems such as heart and kidney disease.